 What happens where the employer is unable to either open the premises for a few weeks because of the emergency or where there is no work – for example when there is a flood?

 In these circumstances the employer may put employees on a period of 'layoff'.
 An employer may lay off employees when there is no work available for a temporary period with that employer.
 If employees are laid-off then the employer is not obliged to pay employees.
-Laid-off employees may be entitled to Jobseekers Benefit or Jobseekers Allowance from the Department of Employment Affairs and Social Protection for the days they are not working.
+Laid-off employees may be entitled to Jobseekers Benefit or Jobseekers Allowance from the Department of Social Protection for the days they are not working.

 Terms and Conditions of Employment (Contract)